 The primary concern for infants on bicycles is injury to their necks.
 The determinant of when an infant can join his or her parents on bike rides is the strength of the the child's neck or otherwise protecting the neck from injury.
 Because of the jostling of the bicycle or trailer, and the additional weight of a helmet (8-10 oz.), the start time is usually a few months after a baby can first hold their head up.
+Ironically, the baby is less susceptible to a neck injury without the weight of a helmet.
 Note: Some jurisdictions have laws requiring passengers on bicycles to be at least one year old.
 And, some jurisdictions have laws requiring children to wear helmet, include when they are riding in a trailer.

 Conceptually, a infant seat setup, used on smooth roads, combined with a good shock-absorption system and good head-neck-back support would be safe for an infant sooner.
 At the other extreme, an infant carrying setup, used over rough roads, with no shock-absorption system and no head support would require additional physical development to be safe for an infant.
 Different combinations of factors, between the two extremes, will also adjust the safe start time.

 Usually by age 12 months parents can start checking with the child's physician to see if they have the neck development to safely go for a bike ride.
 Most toddlers' neck and shoulder muscles can tolerate the weight of a helmet and absorb shock from bumps in the road at 1 years old.
 [We do know that infants in Africa travel by bike.
 They are swaddled tightly to their mothers back, with their heads well supported.]